-Pure white cats are typically difficult to breed, and only make up 5% of the entire population of cats.
-As a result, it is a rare color to find in Maine Coons (source).
+Pure white cats are typically difficult to breed, and only total up to 5% of the entire population of cats.
+As a result, it is a rare color to find in Maine Coons (source 1).

 Read our complete guide to the White Maine Coon cat here.